Kochen-Specker sets in four-dimensional spaces: Introduction

 \section{Introduction}

 The Kochen-Specker theorem (KS~theorem) is an important result in quantum mechanics \cite{KS-paper}.
 It demonstrates the contextuality of quantum mechanics, which is one of its properties that may become crucial in quantum information theory \cite{How}.
-In this paper we focus on proofs of the KS theorem that are given by showing that, for $n\ge 3$, there does not exist a function $f:\C^n\rightarrow \{0,1\}$ such that for every orthogonal basis $B$ of $\C^n$ there exists {\em exactly one} vector $x\in B$ such that $f(x)=1$ (where $\C^n$ denotes the $n$-dimensional vector space over the field of complex numbers).
+In this paper we focus on proofs of the KS theorem that are given by showing that, for $n\ge 3$, there does not exist a function $f:\C^n\rightarrow \{0,1\}$ such that for every orthogonal basis $B$ of $\C^n$ there exists {\em exactly one} vector $x\in B$ such that $f(x)=1$, where $\C^n$ denotes the $n$-dimensional vector space over the field of complex numbers.
+(The function $f$ is sometimes called a ``two-valued state.'')
 This particular approach has been used in many publications, see for example \cite{Adan-18,Lis-PRA,WA-preprint} and many references cited therein.
 Definition \ref{def-KS-pair} given below formalizes one common way of constructing such proofs, using a simple parity argument.
-Therefore the structures that satisfy Definition \ref{def-KS-pair} are sometimes referred to as {\em parity proofs} of KS~theorem.
+Therefore the structures that satisfy Definition \ref{def-KS-pair} are sometimes referred to as {\em parity proofs} of the KS~theorem.

 \begin{definition} We say that $(\V,\B)$ is a {\em Kochen-Specker pair in $\C^n$} if it meets the following conditions: \begin{itemize} \item[(1)] $\V$ is a finite set of vectors in $\C^n$. \item[(2)] $\B=(B_1,\ldots,B_k)$ where $k$ is odd, and for all $i=1,\ldots,k$ we have that $B_i$ is an orthogonal basis of $\C^n$ and $B_i\subset \V$. \item[(3)] For each $v\in\V$ the number of $i$ such that $v\in B_i$ is even. \end{itemize} \end{definition}